-- Per the Telemedicine Coverage Act- services under Telemedicine does not include audio only telephone conversation, email messaging, or facsimile transmission between the provider and the member or an automated computer program that is used to diagnose or treat ocular or refractive conditions. - Health care services that are not medically appropriate to be provided through telemedicine are excluded.
+- Per the Telemedicine Coverage Act- services under Telemedicine does not include email messaging or facsimile transmission between the provider and the member or an automated computer program that is used to diagnose or treat ocular or refractive conditions. - Health care services that are not medically necessary or clinically appropriate to be provided through telemedicine are excluded.